whaynes/STCW23/jekyll/_assessments/RFPEW-1H2C.md

 <tr><td>

 {% capture behavior %}
-Remove, {% do inspect, evaluateinspecttest %} and {% do clean, clean %} the out-of-service basket
+Remove, {% do evaluateinspecttest, inspect %} and {% do clean, clean %} the out-of-service basket
 {% endcapture %}
 {{ behavior | markdownify }}